caloni/journal/content/posts/common-sense-guide-data-structures-algorithms/index.md

 > Because there will always be some amount of data at which the tides turn, and O(N) takes more steps from that point until infinity, O(N) is considered to be, on the whole, less efficient than O(1) no matter how many steps the O(1) algorithm actually takes.

 > The same is true even for an O(1) algorithm that always takes one million steps.
 As the data increases, there will inevitably reach a point at which O(N) becomes less efficient than the O(1) algorithm, and will remain so up toward an infinite amount of data.

+> This is actually the reason why this algorithm is called Bubble Sort: in each pass-through, the highest unsorted value “bubbles” up to its correct position.